Pyprohly/redditwarp/docs/source/user-guide/media-uploads.rst

    If you pass a file object that does not come from the Python `open()` function then you must explicitly specify the `filepath` parameter to `upload()` or you will receive a `ValueError` error.
-This is because regular file objects don't have a `.name` attribute.
+This is because regular file objects don't have a `.name` attribute containing the file name.

-In the specific case of flair emojis, the `client.p.flair_emoji.create` object works as a method to further simplify the process described above as a single step.
+Specificly for flair emojis, the `client.p.flair_emoji.create` function works as a way to further simplify the process described above as a single step.

 ::